How To Become an A&P Mechanic

-This is truly essential work, as people all over the world and diverse industries rely on safe working aircraft.
-Here’s how A&P mechanics enter this career field.
+This is truly essential work, as people all over the world across diverse industries rely on safe working aircraft.
+Here’s how you can become an A&P mechanic!

 What Does an A&P Mechanic Do?

-A&P technicians follow instructions, repair procedures and maintenance manuals set by the Federal Aviation Administration (FAA).
+A&P technicians follow instructions, repair procedures and maintenance manuals set by the FAA.
 The mechanics must have strong problem-solving skills so they can create safe and workable solutions to quickly get aircraft in the air.

 Steps to Become an A&P Mechanic